DRAGKILLS/Download-DaVinci-Resolve-16/README.md

 # Download-DaVinci-Resolve-16
 Download DaVinci

-im bad at html and css
+im bad at html and css and this for not creating account to install

 if you on android you will see the website bad